FirstBank Stadium

-FirstBank Stadium (formerly Dudley Field and Vanderbilt Stadium) is a football stadium located in Nashville, Tennessee.
-Completed in 1922 as the first stadium in the South to be used exclusively for college football, it is the home of the Vanderbilt University football team.
+FirstBank Stadium (formerly Dudley Field and Vanderbilt Stadium) is a college football stadium on the campus of Vanderbilt University in Nashville, Tennessee.
+Opened in 1922 as the first stadium in the South to be used exclusively for college football, it is the home of the Vanderbilt Commodores football team.
 When the venue was known as Vanderbilt Stadium, it hosted the Tennessee Oilers (now Titans) during the 1998 NFL season and the first Music City Bowl in 1998 and also hosted the Tennessee state high school football championships for many years.

-FirstBank Stadium is the smallest football stadium in the Southeastern Conference and was the largest stadium in Nashville until the completion of the Titans' Nissan Stadium in 1999.
-After its 2022-2025 renovation, the stadium's capacity became 35,000, down from the previous 40,350.
+FirstBank Stadium is the smallest stadium in the Southeastern Conference (SEC) and was the largest in Nashville until the completion of the Titans' Nissan Stadium in 1999.
+After the 2022–2025 renovation, its seating capacity was reduced to 35,000, down from the previous 40,350.

 History

 Old Dudley Field

 Vanderbilt football began in 1892, and for 30 years, Commodore football teams played on the northeast corner of campus where Wilson Hall, Kissam Quadrangle, and a portion of the Vanderbilt University Law School now stand, adjacent to today's 21st Avenue South.

 The first facility was named for William Dudley, Dean of the Vanderbilt University Medical School from 1885 until his death in 1914.
 Dudley was responsible for the formation of the SIAA, the predecessor of the Southern Conference and Southeastern Conference, in 1895, and was also instrumental in the formation of the NCAA in 1906.